-Frankfurt is often seen only as a transit hub or a business centre, but it’s so much more.
-It boasts Germany’s most spectacular skyline, mirrored in the Main River, and Europe’s tallest office building.
-It’s also the country’s most international town; more than a quarter of its citizens are foreign.
+Often seen only as a transit hub or a business centre, Frankfurt is so much more.
+Boasting Germany’s most spectacular skyline, mirrored in the Main River, and Europe’s tallest office building, it’s the country’s most international town.

-Today’s city is a mishmash of papier-mâché past and Gotham-city present, with the banking district’s glittering skyscrapers a forceful symbol of postwar (western) Germany’s phoenix-like economic fortunes.
-Much of the historical centre has been painstakingly reconstructed, and although the effect can be a little theatrical and one-dimensional it’s preferable to the bald streetscapes and brutal concrete creations that went up in the 1960s.
-The arts received mega injections of cash in the 1980s and ’90s, transforming the city into a cultural destination to rival Berlin, and money is now being thrown at the redeveloping riverside precincts.
+Today’s city is a mishmash of papier-mâché past and Gotham-city present, with the banking district’s glittering skyscrapers.
+But despite this much of the historical centre has been painstakingly reconstructed, and although the effect can be a little theatrical and one-dimensional it’s preferable to the bald streetscapes and brutal concrete creations that went up in the 1960s.